woodbri/osrm-tools/pgr2osrm/README.md

     id serial not null primary key,
     name text
 );
-insert into names (name) select distinct name from st order by name nulls first asc;
+insert into names (name) select distinct name from st where nullif(name, '') is not null order by name asc;
 create unique index names_name on names using btree(name asc nulls first);

 -- write <filename>.osrm.names using queries